HamSCI/PSWS_Documentation/Grape_Gen1_PSWS/PSWSsetup/README.md

 - Latest version is copy of last version and is placed in home directory of PSWS station
 - This is normally /home/pi
 - Entire directory structure is based off of path /home/pi/PSWS/
-- Subdirectories include /Srawdata, /Sdata, /Sinfo, /Sstat, /Scode, /Splot, /Scmd. /Stemp
+- Subdirectories include /Srawdata, /Sdata, /Sinfo, /Sstat, /Scode, /Splot, /Scmd, /Stemp, Smagtmp
 - You will most liekly need to install the python pkg maidenhead to get this script to run.
 - Do this:
 -  > pip install maidenhead (for Python2.7)
 -  or
 -  > pip3 install maidenhead (for python3.7+)

-## "PSWSinfo.py" program for reading in the Node's metadata and outputting it to a file
+## "PSWSinfo.py" program for reading in the Node's metadata and outputing it to a file

 - Versions are shown with V#_## in the filename
 - Latest version is copy of last version and is placed in home directory of PSWS station